MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-presence-status.md

 - Default presence configuration
 - Agent capacity

-If you have set the default presence for the agent as “Offline” or “Away”, the agent signs in with the same presence.
+If you set the default presence for the agent as “Offline” or “Away,” the agent signs in with the same presence.
 Otherwise, the system calculates the agent’s presence based on capacity utilization and sets it automatically.

 For custom presence status, the system considers the base status for calculating the presence.